 Most animals are genetically programmed to hunt, search or forage for their food.
 Companion animals are often given food for free and may become bored without enough exercise of a job to do.
 A bored animal can quickly turn to destructive activities to release his excessive energy as seen in the image.
 Most problem puppies we see have been separated from their family at a very young age.
-At the beginning, these puppies will spend most their time sleeping.
-A few more weeks down the road and the natural instincts to explore and play kick in.
+In the beginning, these puppies will spend most of their time sleeping.
+A few more weeks down the road and the natural instincts to explore and play appear.

 This is usually when people would give us a call asking for help.